-The EAPS Department seeks outstanding scientists who have demonstrated (or have strong potential for) innovation and leadership in research and teaching.
-We cover the full spectrum of earth, atmospheric, and planetary sciences—and we encourage collaborative interaction with existing research programs.
+The department seeks outstanding scientists who have demonstrated (or have strong potential for) innovation and leadership in research and teaching.
+We cover the full spectrum of Earth, atmospheric, and planetary sciences—and we encourage collaborative interaction with existing research programs.

 For additional information on any EAPS position, or to send a resume or C.V., please contact: